Slowly Rotating Black Holes in 4D Einstein Gauss-Bonnet Gravity: Properties of the Solution

 \subsubsection{dS ($\mathbf{\Lambda > 0}$)}

-In an asymptotically de Sitter spacetime, as expected, we see strong agreement with the GR curves when $\alpha$ is small, only diverging near $\bar{M}_{\rm{min}}$.
-As $\alpha \to \alpha_C$, we again see the behaviour of the allowed mass region diverging completely (ie. masses which correspond to physical black holes in GR represent naked singularities in 4DGB with large enough $\alpha$).
-The effect of increased coupling strength in asymptotically de Sitter spacetimes is very similar to the analogous case when $\Lambda = 0$.
+In an asymptotically de Sitter spacetime, as expected, we see strong agreement with the GR curves when $\alpha$ is small, only deviating near $\bar{M}_{\rm{min}}$ for the ratio $\frac{D_{sh}}{R_{sh}}$ (see figure \ref{fig:shadowprops ds}).
+As $\alpha \to \alpha_C$, we again see the behaviour of the allowed mass region diverging completely from those in GR (ie. masses which correspond to physical black holes in GR represent naked singularities in 4DEGB with large enough $\alpha$).
+The effect of increased coupling strength on the shadow in asymptotically de Sitter spacetimes can be seen in figure \ref{fig:shadow ds} and is very similar to the analogous case when $\Lambda = 0$.